DragunWF/Mini-Web-Pages/README.md

-# jQuery Mini Projects
+# Mini-Web-Pages

-### Description:
+## Description:

-- Hello!
-This is just a repository for my mini projects with jQuery.
-The purpose of this entire thing is basically just for me to practice using jQuery and also for fun!
+Hello!
+This is just a repository for my mini web pages.
+This is just a repo full of projects with me mostly just toying around JavaScript.
+I didn't really focus much on the UI design so don't expect them to be very good looking hehe.